Wang-Ruihui/A-live-homogeneous-database-of-solar-active-regions/README.md

     Kernel2 = np.ones((9, 9))
     Thresh = 30

 Using the function, there are two ways to process the magnetograms, single processing and batch processing.
 The script **Single_processing.py** allows you to process a magnetogram once and gets the ARs of the map and the image after each detection module.
 The **Batch_processing.py** allows you to process all magnetograms once and gets an array containing properties of all detected ARs.
-Before running them, you should first set the path of magnetograms and out path in these two scripts.
+Before running them, you should first set the path of magnetograms and output path in these two scripts.

 The **ARparameters.py** describes the methods to calculate the location, area, and flux of each detected AR.